Aalto-Puurunen/ALD_LHAR_JV/Script ALD_LHAR_JV_v1.8.1/README.md

 This repository contains a single Python script that solves the 1D diffusion–reaction equations for ALD in a rectangular lateral high-aspect-ratio (LHAR) cavity using SciPy’s `solve_ivp` with the BDF method.
 Parameters are provided in an Excel workbook; results are written to a new Excel workbook in the same folder, and several diagnostic plots are displayed.

-Acknowledgements: GENESIS project (Grant Agreement no. 101194246), Chips JU and its members, including top-up funding by Business Finland.
+Acknowledgements: The authors acknowledge funding from the GENESIS project under Grant Agreement no. 101194246.
+The project is supported by the Chips JU and its members (including top-up funding by Business Finland).
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or Chips JU.
+Neither the European Union nor the granting authority can be held responsible for them.

 ## What this demo provides
 - A minimal, reproducible example parameter file and a one-command run